 South Beach Lincoln Road [photo, Zickie Allgrove]

 From the museum in the SoFi (South of Fifth Street) district, you can walk, bike, take the bus, or catch a taxi up to one of South Beach’s main thoroughfares, Lincoln Road.
-Although South Beach has been most closely linked with Art Deco, this pedestrian mall with its sidewalk cafes, boutiques, and restaurants embodies the later style of MiMo or “Miami Modern” architecture.
+Although South Beach has been most closely linked with Art Deco, this pedestrian mall with its sidewalk cafes, boutiques, and restaurants embody the later style of MiMo or “Miami Modern” architecture.
 The most famous MiMo maestro, Morris Lapidus, designed Lincoln Road in the 1950s.
-Its walkways, fountains, and garden areas continue to attract visitors from the around the world.
+Its walkways, fountains, and garden areas continue to attract visitors from around the world.

 You can find everything from Italian to French to German cuisine for lunch, but if you’re in the mood for something like an avocado and cheddar sandwich or roast pork tacos, stop by the Café at Books & Books.
-Its light, Florida cuisine seems to suit the climate and attitude of South Beach perfectly, and its location on Lincoln Road gives you a prime seat onto fantastic people watching.
+Its light, Florida cuisine seems to suit the climate and attitude of South Beach perfectly.
+Its location on Lincoln Road gives you a prime seat onto fantastic people watching.
 The best part?
 After your meal, you’re steps away from an outpost of Miami’s beloved bookstore, Books & Books.
 My family always leaves this well-curated shop with a novel, a travel guide, or a children’s story.

 Miami’s South Beach [photo, Zickie Allgrove]